sanjivani766/sanjivani766/README.md

 ## ⚡ Fun Fact

 When I’m not testing systems or building security tools, I’m probably:

 ♟️ Playing Chess | 🚴 Out cycling | 🏸 Playing Badminton | 🎧 Listening to music | 💡 Questioning: “How can this be broken or improved?”

 ---

 ✨ *Always learning, always testing, always improving.*

+Thanks for stopping by!
+Feel free to explore my repositories and connect if you're interested in collaborating or just geeking out over tech 🤝